Looking Good Diving

 "Looking Good Diving" is a 1987 song performed by Morgan-McVey, who were vocalists Jamie Morgan and Cameron McVey.
 It was their only single.
 The track was released through Sony Records in 1987, and was produced by Stock Aitken Waterman (SAW) and mixed by Phil Harding.
 The track's B-side, "Looking Good Diving with the Wild Bunch", featured Neneh Cherry on vocals, and was a tribute to the 'buffalo stance', a type of pose.

 According to Morgan, SAW closely followed the structure of the band's initial demo of the track, notably keeping the distinctive Phil Ramacon keyboard hook.
 He denies that the song is about cunnilingus, instead insisting it is about looking good while striving to impress a love interest.

 "Looking Good Diving with the Wild Bunch" was re-recorded by Cherry in 1988 and released as her debut solo single, "Buffalo Stance".
 "Buffalo Stance" peaked at No. 3 on the UK chart, and achieved similar success around the world.

 Background

 Band members Morgan and McVey had a background in fashion photography, video direction and modelling.
 Morgan had been influential as part of Buffalo, a styling team whose streetwise look was prominent in British style magazines of the time.

 The act was originally conceived as a Simon & Garfunkel-style male vocal duo who would harmonise over reggae beats, but early demos failed to deliver on the concept.
 Facing creative inertia, their record company convinced them to work with then-rising pop producers SAW, a proposition that left them with mixed feelings.

+Critical reception

+Wayne Hussey of Smash Hits panned the song he described as "just horrible pop music – pointless", and stated that in his point of view McVey should change his name and stop to record songs.